 However, there more tracks to ignore than those mentioned in /Rochford/.
-And just out of the valley, when you reach the track, disregard the instructions in book, and follow instead the new marked path up to the Monastery, turning left just a few meters along the track.
+And just out of the valley, when you reach the track, disregard the instructions in the book and follow instead the new marked path up to the Monastery, turning left just a few meters along the track.
 Shortly after the 1h58 point in /Rochford/ there is a new track down right.
 Just after the T-junction ignore a track down left.
 Be sure to spot (how can you miss it?) the concrete water tank on your right where you must exit down left to Ágios Soulás, actually only a couple of minutes away.
 When you have reached Soroni there is no bus shelter anymore, but the bus stops across the road from the school, just by a bar or something with a few round blue tables by the sidewalk.

 OBS: I did this walk last in 2002!

 •11 KÁMIROS ROUND TRIP (net walking time 3h20): This was walk 6 (Alternative walk) in /Rochford/.
-Another easy walk that is easy to find and follow, but there are a few tracks not described in the book, that you must ignore.
+Another easy walk that is easy to find and follow, but there are a few tracks not described in the book, these you must ignore.

 The bus goes all the way up the “Ancient Kámiros” so you will only have to walk the road between the ruin village and the main road once.
 Try to walk on the times given in the book, they are very consistent and a good way to pinpoint your turnoffs at any time.
 As I understand, the timings given in /Rochford/ are from where you take off on the dirt track.